Top Credit Cards For Excellent Credit - CompareCards.com

 Redeem your cash back for any amount, any time.
 Cash rewards never expire.

 NEW Intro APR: Get a 0% intro APR for 15 months on purchases.
-Then 12.74% to 23.74% Standard Variable Purchase APR applies, based on credit worthiness.
+Then 13.49% - 24.49% Standard Variable Purchase APR applies, based on credit worthiness.

 The U.S. Bank Altitude® Go Visa Signature® Card has exploded onto the market with incredibly competitive offers for anyone looking for a great cash back credit card.
 Earn 4X points on dining, takeout, and restaurant delivery, 2X points at grocery stores, grocery delivery, gas stations, EV charging stations and on streaming services.
 Plus, a $15 credit for annual streaming purchases like Netflix, Hulu, Spotify®, Apple Music, Disney+, HBO Max and more!
 And earn 1X points on all other eligible purchases.
 As if that wasn’t enough, this card also has a strong sign-up bonus.
 Earn 20,000 bonus points when you spend $1,000 in eligible purchases within the first 90 days of account opening.
 And while this card has very compelling rewards on offer, the U.S. Bank Altitude® Go Visa Signature® Card also makes transferring your current credit card balance easy with 0% introductory APR for the first 12 billing cycles for balances transferred within 60 days from account opening and a 16.49% - 25.49% (Variable) rate after that intro period.
 Plus, all of this is included with no annual fee and the points you’ve earned never expire.
 If you’re in the market for a cash back card that covers all the bases with very few compromises, this is an outstanding choice.